Buying car insurance online is a great option if you want to shop on your own schedule and save time and money.

 While you can legally drive after buying your state minimum liability coverage, it’s not recommended.
 Here’s why you don’t want to skimp on liability to pinch a few pennies: The cost of a car accident can be much higher than what your insurance will pay out if you have only the minimum coverage mandated by state law.
 Unless your income and assets are minimal, for instance you do not own a home or have much savings or investments, buy $100,000 per person, $300,000 per accident, as advised by the Insurance Information Institute (III).

 Buying extra liability insurance to protect you and your assets is typically very affordable.
 It’s an example of when the best car insurance may not necessarily be the cheapest.
+You can buy extra liability coverage for about $35 a year, and get full coverage for about $800 per year, or $69 a month.

 Once you’ve set your liability limits, you will be asked if you want to purchase optional coverages.
 These typically include: